EmbarkStudios/cargo-deny-action/README.md

 The action has three optional inputs

+* `rust-version`: The rust/cargo version to use, updated before cargo-deny is run.
+Defaults to the version in the image, which is currently **1.59.0**.
 * `log-level`: The log level to use for `cargo-deny`, default is `warn`
 * `command`: The command to use for `cargo-deny`, default is `check`
 * `arguments`: The argument to pass to `cargo-deny`, default is `--all-features`.
 See [Common Options](https://embarkstudios.github.io/cargo-deny/cli/common.html) for a list of the available options.